zmosDS/persuasive_deceptive_visualizations/README.md

 The goal of this project is to show how visual design, framing, and data transformation can be used to either support or undermine a proposition — even when both visualizations are based on the same underlying data.

 ## Built With
+- Python (Pandas, Matplotlib, Seaborn)
+- Jupyter Notebook
 - HTML, CSS, JavaScript
-- Observable Plot
-- GitHub Pages

 ## Features
 - Two contrasting visualizations built from a single dataset